kuzzleio/kuzzle/doc/2/api/controllers/document/update-by-query/index.md

 ## Response

-Returns a `ids` array containing the list of updated document identifiers.
+Returns a `result` object containing the a `documents` array of the updated documents.

 ```js
 {